ultraio/docs-blockchain/downloads/docs.md

 ## Step 4: Specify Purchase Amount

 On the wallet application page, you need to specify how much UOS you want to buy.
 Note: The minimum transaction amount must be equivalent to at least $50, and the maximum is $20,000.
-For example, if you decide to buy 500 UOS, it might cost approximately $86.14 USD.
+For example, if you decide to buy 500 UOS, it might cost approximately $86.14.
 Click `Continue` after entering your desired amount.

 ![](./images/buying-UOS-wallet-app.png)